GeertJohan/go.leptonica/README.md

 ### Installation
 go.leptonica requires the leptonica library and development headers to compile.
-Install following instructions below, then use `go get` to install go.leptonica.
+Install following instructions below, then use the gopkg.in versioned release:

+`go get gopkg.in/GeertJohan/go.leptonica.v1`

 #### Debian Wheezy 7 (or later)
 `sudo apt-get install libleptonica-dev`